 Some tracks will have Non-Commercial conditions to the license, which means you can use the track so long as you are not going to make money from the end product.
 This should be considered carefully, as the restrictions include YouTube Monetization.
 If you want to monetize your content on YouTube, this license type may prevent you from doing so, no matter how little of the track is used.

 You are allowed to use the track but not change it in any way unless you get approval from the creator.
 This condition includes some technical elements that you might consider in the edit, for example, removing a verse or looping a chorus.
 Under NoDerivatives licensing you can’t change the track at all.

 Occasionally there might be other limitations imposed by the creator, such as ‘fair representation.’
 This means you can’t use their work in a disrespectful or otherwise harmful manner, so always check the track description for further instruction from the creator.

 Scoring your projects can be a hassle, but it’s a step you shouldn’t skip.
-Fortunately, the wealth of creators offering royalty free music on SoundCloud is growing every day, giving video makers more tools to work with, and a better chance of finding that outstanding track.
-Whether you’re searching for background music, an opening track, or song used to transition from scene to scene, you’ll find lots of options here.
+Fortunately, the wealth of creators offering royalty-free music on SoundCloud is growing every day, giving video makers more tools to work with, and a better chance of finding that outstanding track.
+Whether you’re searching for background music, an opening track, or a song used to transition from scene to scene, you’ll find lots of options here.